 In 1970, a small group of parents met to share their dreams for a new school in Bessemer that would better meet the needs of their children.
 They were committed to building a school where children could receive a challenging curriculum within a framework of traditional values.

 In September 1970, with Mr. Barry Norton as Headmaster, 6 faculty members and 80 students, their dreams became a reality when the doors to Bessemer Academy were opened.
 Mr. Norton walked down the hall of the little red school house that was located on Old Tuscaloosa Highway, ringing a dinner bell for class changes.
 At the end of the 1970 – 1971 school year, the 116 students of the Bessemer Academy Tigers were making history.

 In 1981, Faith Christian School closed their doors and the students and faculty joined Bessemer Academy.

-Almost 4 decades later, a new building and a new mascot, Bessemer Academy is the largest K3-12th grade school in Bessemer.
+Five decades after its beginnings, Bessemer Academy is the largest K3-12th grade school in Bessemer.
 With 100% college acceptance for the graduates choosing to attend college and a dedication to athletic competition which fosters strong character, Bessemer Academy continues to make history throughout all realms of academics and athletics.